-- Upon the advancement of any new development of sales housing (such as a cluster development near Summit Lake), work with Town of Claverack to opt into Section 457 Exemption for first-time homebuyers of newly constructed homes.
-(See Town of Ramapo resolution below.) - Consider adoption of New York State Real Estate Tax Exemption 421-E for new or converted condo, coop, or rental buildings.
+- Consider Village adoption of the property tax exemptions offered by the Town of Claverack for seniors, low-income residents with disabilities, veterans, and first responders. - As part of the development of new homeownership units, opt into New York State Real Estate Tax Exemption 457 for first-time homebuyers of newly constructed homes.38 The duration of the tax exemption can be set for a maximum of five years or for a shorter period as desired by the adopting municipality.
+(See Town of Ramapo resolution below.) - Consider adoption of New York State Real Estate Tax Exemption 421-E for new or converted condo, coop, or rental buildings.39 The duration of the tax exemption can be set for a maximum of 12 years or for a shorter period as desired by the adopting municipality.
 (See Kiryas Joel tax code below.)

-- The Town of Ramapo (NY) adopted a resolution in 2023 that allows for application of the Section 457 tax exemption to be used by first-time homebuyers.19 - Kiryas Joel (NY) includes provisions in its code for Tax Exemption 421-E.20
+- The Town of Ramapo (NY) adopted a resolution in 2023 that allows for application of Tax Exemption 457 to be used by first-time homebuyers.40 - Kiryas Joel (NY) includes provisions in its code for Tax Exemption 421-E.41

-18 https://longislandadvance.net/detail.html?sub_id=ab75e676b0
+37 https://longislandadvance.net/detail.html?sub_id=ab75e676b0